 (1) Faculty responsibility.
 It is the responsibility of faculty members to instruct students as to proper and safe use of all equipment.

 (2) Faculty presence.
-Shop power machinery is to be used only when professors are present in the shop.
+Lab equipment is to be used only when professors or lab supervisors are present.

 Sec.
 2-41.
 Classroom security